How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 For starters, most refrigerated fresh products stay fresher for longer when stored sealed.
 Have them stored in airtight containers or ziplock bags.

-Also, learn to differentiate fruits and vegetables that belong in the fridge and the kitchen counter.
+Also, learn to differentiate fruits and vegetables that belong in the fridge from those that belong on the kitchen counter.
 Some, like tomatoes, onions, peaches, bananas, and avocados, belong in a cool, dark, and dry place on your kitchen counter.

 Before buying anything, you should ask your circle of friends and family if they have one they want to hand down.
-You can get one at very low prices or free if you are lucky.
+If you are lucky, you can get one at very low prices or for free.

-The best hand-downs include items such as baby stuff and clothes, kitchen tools, maternity clothes, books, jewelry, and furniture.
+The best hand-downs include baby stuff and clothes, kitchen tools, maternity clothes, books, jewelry, and furniture.

 5. Mend and Repair